Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

 Hiding Elements
 ---------------

-When in *Edit* mode, you can hide and reveal elements from the display.
+When in *Edit mode*, you can hide and reveal elements from the display.
 This can be useful in complex models with many elements on the Screen.

 Hide Selected elements